 TO BE COMPLETED ON BEHALF OF HUMAN TRAFFICKING SURVIVOR EHV Applicant Name: This is to certify that the above named individual or household meets the definition for persons who are fleeing or attempting to flee human trafficking under section 107(b) of the Trafficking Victims Protection Act of 2000.
-Immediately prior to entering the household's current living situation, the person(s) named above was/were residing in: This is to certify that the information provided on this form is true and correct to the best of my knowledge and recollection, and that the individual(s) named above is/has been a victim of human trafficking.
+Immediately prior to entering the household's current living situation, the person(s) named above was/were residing in: This is to certify that the information provided on this form in true and correct to the heat of my This is to certify that the information provided on this form is true and correct to the best of my knowledge and recollection, and that the individual(s) named above is/has been a victim of human trafficking.
 I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.
 Authorized Agency Representative Signature:Date: